-WWE News: Both TNA and WWE Wants Jeff and Matt Hardy To Sign With Them
+WWE News: Both TNA and WWE Want Jeff and Matt Hardy To Sign With Them

 While Matt Hardy is excited about the future of TNA Impact Wrestling, there is still the case of money and creative control.
 The report indicates that Anthem wants Jeff and Matt Hardy signed exclusively, but they make a lot of money taking independent bookings outside of TNA.

 However, what TNA can offer them is creative control, something that the WWE won’t offer them.
-The WWE can offer a lot more money, especially when it comes to merchandising deals, which could pay the brothers a lot of money if allowed to keep their Broken gimmick.
+The WWE can offer a lot more money, especially when it comes to merchandising deals, which could pay the brothers a lot of money if they are allowed to keep their Broken gimmick.

 RELATED WWE REPORTS BY THE INQUISITR